aselvais/TextureCollider/README.md

 ## ToDos

+- Make the transition from one color to the other progressive
 - Mix different colors if colliding with multiple objects
 - Take the image mapped to the colliding object and apply it